 PHOTO: AI

 Too much walking can also cause hormonal imbalances, increasing levels of the stress hormone cortisol.
-Increased levels of this hormone can lead to weight gain, especially belly fat.
+Elevated levels of this hormone can lead to weight gain, especially belly fat.
 The immune system can also be weakened, making the body more susceptible to infections.

 Warning signs of overwalking include: